On the geometry of symmetry breaking inequalities: Generalized Dirichlet Domains

+\begin{theorem} Algorithm~\ref{algo:GeneralizedDirichletDomain} terminates in at most $n$ iterations and outputs a fundamental domain $F$. \end{theorem} \begin{proof} We follow an inductive bottom-up argument.
+First we prove the base case.
+Given the output of Algorithm~\ref{algo:GeneralizedDirichletDomain} let $m$ be the smallest integer such that $G_{m} = \langle \id \rangle$.
+Notice that $m \leq n$ since the set $\{ \alpha_{i} \}_{i=1}^{m}$ must be linearly independent, otherwise some $\alpha_{i}$ would belong to the linear span of $\{ \alpha_{j} \}_{j<i}$ implying that $\alpha_{i}$ is fixed by $G_{i-1}$, which is a contradiction.
+Therefore the algorithm terminates in at most $n$ iterations.
+Then, the transversal $T_{m}$ for $G_{m}$ in $G_{m-1}$ computed in Line~\ref{algo_choose} corresponds to $G_{m-1}$, i.e. $G_{m-1}$ is trivially decomposed by $G_{m}$.
+Hence, $F_{m} = F_{\alpha_{m}}$ is a Dirichlet domain for $G_{m-1}$.
+Therefore, $F_{m-1} \cap F_{m}$ is a fundamental domain for $G_{m-2}$ by Theorem~\ref{gdd_theorem}.
+Consequently, $F$ is a fundamental domain for $G$ since $\cap_{i=2}^{m} F_{i}$ is a fundamental domain for $G_{1}$, by iteratively applying Theorem~\ref{gdd_theorem}. \end{proof}

-It is worth noticing that if we take $\gamma_1$ such that $G_1$ is trivial, then the algorithm finishes in one iteration.
-Indeed, the obtained fundamental domain is the Dirichlet domain $F_{\gamma_1}$.
+It is worth noticing that if we take $\alpha_1$ such that $G_1$ is trivial, then the algorithm finishes after one iteration.
+Indeed, the obtained fundamental domain is the Dirichlet domain $F_{\alpha_1}$.
 This justifies the name generalized Dirichlet domain.

-\textbf{Complexity.} First notice that the algorithm terminates after at most $n$ iterations, as the vectors in $\{\gamma_i\}_i$ must be linearly independent.
-For the rest of the analysis of the running time we focus on permutation groups.
+We already know that Algorithm~\ref{algo:GeneralizedDirichletDomain} terminates after at most $n$ iterations.
+For the rest of the analysis of the running time, we focus on permutation groups.
 Lines \ref{algo_compute} and \ref{algo_choose} are the most challenging with respect to the algorithm's computational complexity.
-The result of the computation in line \ref{algo_compute} is a setwise stabilizer of the coordinates of $\gamma$.
+The result of the computation in line \ref{algo_compute} is a setwise stabilizer of the coordinates of $\alpha$.
 Computing a set of generators for this subgroup can be performed in quasi-polynomial time with the breakthrough result by Babai~\cite{babai2016grapharx,babai2016graphSTOC} for String Isomorphism.
-In general, however, $H_1$ might be of exponential size.
-Indeed, the number of cosets of $G_1$ in $G$ equals the size of the orbit $|\text{Orb}_G(\gamma_1)|$, by the Orbit-Stabilizer Theorem.
-If we choose $\gamma_1$ with pair-wise different coordinates, then $|\text{Orb}_G(\gamma_1)|=|G|$.
+In general, however, $R_1$ might be of exponential size.
+Indeed, the number of cosets of $G_1$ in $G$ equals the size of the orbit $|\text{Orb}_G(\alpha_1)|$, by the Orbit-Stabilizer Theorem.
+If we choose $\alpha_1$ with pairwise different coordinates, then $|\text{Orb}_G(\alpha_1)|=|G|$.
 This is exactly the case for the Dirichlet domain.